pytek-io/website/reflect/scientific_frameworks.md

 ## Plotly

 [Plotly](https://plotly.com/) is a world leader in data visualization solutions for scientific and business purposes.
 It allows you to build simple data visualization web apps with minimal coding effort.
-Thanks to its vast collection of precanned templates, which can be automatically converted to nice looking pdf reports.
+It comes with a vast collection of precanned templates, which can be automatically converted to nice looking pdf reports.

 #### Plotly strengths